-Laboratory sessions are aimed at:
+The objective of the laboratory sessions is:

--Learning and management of project management tools both commercial (Microsoft Project) and free distribution (GranttProj).

--Make a spreadsheet like Microsoft Excel, to represent the scope of a project (EDT / WBS) and the study of their own operational and economic viability.
+- -Learning and handling of project management tools both commercial (Microsoft Project and) and free distribution (GranttProj). - -To make a spreadsheet, Microsoft EXCEL type, for the representation of the scope of a project (WBS/WBS) as well as the study of its operating account and economic viability.

-You are laboratory sessions will be organized around working groups of a maximum of two people.
+These laboratory sessions will be organised in working groups of a maximum of two people.

-Completion of a project (group work)
+Realisation of a project (group work)